nimanzik/ai_finetuning_basics/README.md

 In this workshop, we’ll go hands-on with **fine-tuning small open-weight models** and, along the way, pick up deep learning foundations every builder should know.

 We’ll:
 - 🧑‍🏫 Learn when to system prompt vs. fine-tune
 - ⚖️ Compare small open-weight models vs. large API models
 - 📉 Interpret training metrics and read **loss curves** like a practitioner
 - 🧠 Understand embeddings, parameter sizes, and model architecture basics
 - 🛠️ Fine-tune a **270M open-weight model** in Colab
-- 📊 Evaluate whether your fine-tune is really working
+- 📊 Evaluate whether your fine-tune is really working (with both classic metrics and LLM-as-a-Judge)

-All running in **Google Colab** with free GPU/TPU access — no setup headaches and no prior deep learning experience required.
+All running in **Google Colab** with free GPU access: no setup headaches and no prior deep learning experience required.

 ---